MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-grant-api-permissions.md

 ---
-title: "Grant application permissions programmatically in Azure AD"
+title: "Grant or revoke API permissions programmatically using Microsoft Graph PowerShell"
-description: "Learn how to grant and revoke app-only permissions programmatically in Azure AD using Microsoft Graph PowerShell" ms.topic: tutorial ms.date: 07/13/2023
+description: "Learn how to grant and revoke API permissions programmatically in Azure AD using Microsoft Graph PowerShell" ms.topic: tutorial ms.date: 07/13/2023
 author: msewaweru